 - Follow the onscreen instructions to create an account

 - Once created, scroll to the bottom of the intro page to view your virtual backpack and digital badge.
 From here you can view, manage and share your digital badges across various platforms.

 Undergraduate students that successfully complete a year studying abroad receive formal recognition and will graduate with the degree award ‘BA/BSc [academic programme] with year abroad’.
-Currently DMU operates two types of student exchange:

 The year abroad is currently only offered for students upon completion of their second year (level 5) of undergraduate study.
 You are then required to complete your final year (level 6) following your return from the year abroad, to be eligible for the degree recognition.